Search FAQ

 You will submit your normal CV.
 It will NOT be anonymized!
 Submit it as is.

-ONLY after the anonymized research/teaching and JEDI statements have been independently evaluated by the search committee using department-specific screening rubrics (see the screening rubrics for Computer Science, Mathematics & Statistics, or Mechanical & Industrial Engineering) will the two statements be re-associated with each other and with the CV and reference list.
-Candidates will be then identified for initial interviews by phone or Zoom.
+ONLY after the anonymized research/teaching and JEDI statements have been independently evaluated by the search committee using department-specific screening rubrics (see the screening rubrics for the Chemistry & Biochemistry position) will the two statements be re-associated with each other and with the CV and reference list.
+Candidates will be then identified as semi-finalists for initial interviews by phone or Zoom.

 What about recommendation letters?

 We recognize that recommendation letters can unduly influence search committee based upon the identities of the letter writers as well as the content of the letters, which can also be biased.
 We are not asking for letters of recommendation.
 Rather, we ask you to submit a PDF document with a list of four professional references with their contact information.
 Also, please include a brief description (a sentence is fine) of their relationship to you.
-The search committee will be calling the references prior to on-campus interviews of the finalists.
+The references will be contacted prior to on-campus interviews of the finalists.

 What is the process for evaluating applications?

-When you submit your application, we will de-identify and decouple the two statements (combined research and teaching statement and the JEDI statement) from each other.
-The two documents will be evaluated by the search committee using well-defined, department-specific screening rubrics (see the screening rubrics for Computer Science, Mathematics & Statistics, or Mechanical & Industrial Engineering) for each document.
-The top groups of statements will be identified as the pool from which semi-finalists will be identified for phone or Zoom interviews.
+When you submit your application, we will de-identify and decouple the two statements (the teaching statement and the JEDI statement) from each other.
+The two documents will be evaluated by the search committee using well-defined, department-specific screening rubrics (see the screening rubrics for the Chemistry & Biochemistry position) for each document.
+The top groups of statements will be identified as the pool from which semi-finalists will be identified for Zoom interviews.

-At this point, the research and teaching and JEDI statements will be re-coupled with the rest of the application (CV and reference list), and the candidate names will be unveiled to the committee.
-The search committee will interview the semi-finalists over Zoom or phone (questions and rubrics for the initial interview will likely be shared with you prior to these interviews).
+At this point, the teaching and JEDI statements will be re-coupled with the rest of the application (CV and reference list), and the candidate names will be unveiled to the committee.
+The search committee will interview the semi-finalists over Zoom (questions and rubrics for the initial interview will likely be shared with you prior to these interviews).

-Finalists will be invited for on-campus interviews to meet faculty, staff, and students in the Department and from across Swenson College.
+Finalists will be invited for on-campus interviews to meet faculty, staff, and students in the Department and from across Swenson College and UMD.
 References for the potential finalists will be contacted prior to on-campus interviews.

 Questions?